MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/deploy/upgrade-an-organization.md

 > [!IMPORTANT]
 >  Before you import, upgrade, or update a [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] organization, you should back up the configuration and organization databases.
 >
->  Only December 2016 update for Dynamics 365 for Customer Engagement (8.2) or later organizations are supported for importing with this version of [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)]. <!-- To upgrade earlier versions, see [Upgrade from Dynamics 365 Server 2013 or Dynamics Server 2011](upgrade-dynamics-crm-server-2013-or-2011.md). -->
+>  Only December 2016 update for Dynamics 365 Customer Engagement (on-premises) (8.2) or later organizations are supported for importing with this version of [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)]. <!-- To upgrade earlier versions, see [Upgrade from Dynamics 365 Server 2013 or Dynamics Server 2011](upgrade-dynamics-crm-server-2013-or-2011.md). -->

 ## Upgrade an organization in-place
  After you upgrade [!INCLUDE[pn_microsoftcrm_server](../includes/pn-microsoftcrm-server.md)], if the deployment contains additional organizations from the earlier version of [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)], those organizations become disabled and aren’t upgraded.
 You can upgrade those organizations by using the steps described here.